coverclock/com-diag-hazer/ISSUES.md

 Bad Elf support ticket 43008 submitted 2021-10-14 08:14MDT.

+### Update 2021-10-18

-Update 2021-10-18: an engineer at Bad Elf has explained that the GPS Pro Plus+ must alter and regenerate the NMEA sentences produced by the MTK GPS device to make them palatable to the native parser in the Apple iPhone and iPad products.
+An engineer at Bad Elf has explained that the GPS Pro Plus+ must alter and regenerate the NMEA sentences produced by the MTK GPS device to make them palatable to the native parser in the Apple iPhone and iPad products.
 This explains the correct checksums on the incorrect sentences.

 ### Addendum 1